 In terms of supply support service measurement, we recommend tracking backorders.
 Although fill rate tends to have clearer meaning to commercial suppliers, the rate does not have the same meaning in militar applications.
 Using the concept of backorders, a unit can determine the status of its supply support not just when the order is placed, but up to the time the item was received.” – Leanard D. Laforteza

-Here Laforteza does a good job explaining why backorders are more relevant for military applications than the order fill rate.
+Here Laforteza does an excellent job explaining why backorders are more relevant for military applications than the order fill rate.